frasermarlow/singer-getting-started/README.md

 Also, the documentation "recommends" using "virtual environments" for running each tap or target.
 A virtual environment ( or _venv_ for short) is a way of running individual programs in their own little bubbles, calling on their own little subsets of programs.
 You might have a tap that needs version 3.1 of a module, but a target that's asking for version 4.3.
 If you try to run them in the same environment you will run into dependency errors.
 A virtual environment allows for them each to maintain their own set of preferences.
 This makes configuration a bit more convoluted, but not at all unmanageable.

 In truth, using virtual environments is a requirement, not a nice-to-have.
 Things just will not work if you try to run everything in the same environment.

 Bearing in mind those considerations, let’s get our environment up to date.

 When you start running Ubuntu on a new EC2 instance, you won't have the most recent version of all the Ubuntu commands and utilities, but you can get them by running an update:

-`$ sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`
+`$ sudo apt update && sudo apt upgrade && sudo apt dist-upgrade`

 These three sequential commands find all out-of-date packages, download the required updates, and install them.
 You may be prompted to agree to some updates as they use up some of your "hard drive" space in the cloud.
 This step takes a little while.

 Sometimes, we use Git to install the taps and targets we want to use.
+Git is a distributed version-control system used to collaborate on and share source code.
 Git may not yet be installed in your environment, so run:

 `$ sudo apt install git`